+In this guide, we will teach you about black hair transformation to brown without using bleach.
 Black hair is undeniably beautiful but it is a nightmare to color.
 In a world full of endless hair color trends, it makes sense that you’d want to change your beauty look every once in a while.
-After all, sometimes its cool to attempt to achieve that Jennifer Aniston blonde look or a chocolate brown shade like Selena Gomez is rocking these days.
+After all, sometimes it’s cool to attempt to achieve that Jennifer Aniston blonde look or a chocolate brown shade like Selena Gomez is rocking these days.
 But how exactly do you go about lightening black hair?
-While it may not be a one and done process, it’s certainly possible to get a lighter hair color with the right know how and a little research.
+While it may not be a one-and-done process, it’s certainly possible to get a lighter hair color with the right know-how and a little research.
 To help start you off on your newest hair color journey, here are some steps to keep in mind when it comes to going from black to brown.

 - Brown hair dye

 Choosing The Right Hair Dye Colour

 In order to dye your hair a nice shade of brown, you not only have to lighten it, but neutralise these warm tones so that the color looks natural.
 A useful tip when you are dyeing hair to a lighter color, is to use a hair dye shade that is cooler than your desired shade.
 Whenever you lighten black hair, lots of red and copper pigment is revealed because the base tone of your hair becomes visible.
 So you need to choose the lightest shade of the dye, within the colour category you are looking to achieve.
 Every hair dye has a different effect on every different hair colour so swipe down to see.

 When you dye your hair, you will always get the best results by using a high quality professional hair dye brand.
 We recommend brands like Loreal, Revlon, and Garnier, known to be of excellent quality that give great results, we also suggest you use the best hair oil after doing color because it helps you to recover from side effects.